VowpalWabbit/vowpal_wabbit/test/tools/fuzzing/README.txt

 make test_initialize

 Then run the fuzz.py script
-python fuzz.py --afl_dir=/path/to/AFL
+python fuzz.py --afl_dir=/path/to/AFL -t timeout

-The default timeout is 10 minutes per test, but it is recommended you run at least 1 hour per test.
+The default timeout is 60 minutes per test, It is not recommended to do much less than that.
-Using a timeout of 0 will cause the tests to run to completion or until you cancel the process with C-c
+Using a timeout of 0 will cause the tests to run to completion or until you cancel the process with C-c (or any keyboard interrupt)

 Once a failing test is fixed, add it to the appropriate model directory to ensure it gets tested going forward.